In this short Q/A guide, let's break down the difference between 65 and 68 MOA ring reticles.

 68 MOA is for a standard 5'8" tall human size target, and 65 MOA is for a 5'5" tall human based on just looking at the number.

-There aren't any helpful answers on the internet, so we reached out to EOTech directly for some clarification, and here is the answer we got:
+There aren't any helpful answers on the internet, so we reached out to EOTech directly, and here is the answer we got:

 68 MOA Reticle Applications